clemenshug/fm.index/README.md

 example using `grepl()` or `stringi::stri_locate()`, depends on the kind of strings in the library.

+### Random strings

 For this example, we can generate a million random strings of length 50 and search them for all occurrences of the letters “ab”.
-Random strings are hard to compress so searching the FM Index only yields a modest
+Random strings are hard to compress, so searching the FM Index only yields a modest
 \~3-fold speedup.

 ``` r